 ArcGIS Data Store uses the following ports to communicate among ArcGIS Data Store machines and to communicate with other parts of ArcGIS Enterprise.

 You need to open these ports for all machines in multimachine ArcGIS Server sites and data stores.
-For example, if there are multiple machines in the ArcGIS Server site that acts as the portal's hosting server or multiple sites in federated ArcGIS Server sites, the ports must be open on all machines in each site.
+For example, if there are multiple machines in the ArcGIS GIS Server site that acts as the ArcGIS Enterprise hosting server, or if there are multiple machines in federated ArcGIS Server sites, the ports must be open on all machines in each site.
 Similarly, each machine in the data store must have these ports available.

 - 9876 (TCP)—Internal communication between the hosting ArcGIS Server site and the relational data store occurs through this port, as does some communication between the primary and standby relational data store machines.